ftaruc/ftaruc.github.io/_posts/2021-01-15-on-missing-values.markdown

-Missing values -- `nan`, `n/a`, or just an empty value for an observation -- have a significant effect on conclusions that can be made from data.
+Missing values -- `nan`, `n/a`, or just an empty observations -- have a significant effect on conclusions that can be made from data.

-They can occur systematically:
+They can occur <u>systematically</u>:

 * as a **nonresponse**: no information is provided for one or more items or for a whole unit; private subjects like income can push people to not answer
-* comes from **attrition** in longitudinal studies, where participants drop out before the experiment or test ends
+* from **attrition** in longitudinal studies, where participants drop out before the experiment or test ends
 * on **purpose**  -- entities choose not to, or fail to, report critical statistics, such as through governments or private entities; or because the information is not available

-Or comes at random:
+Or at <u>random</u>:

 * **missing completely at random (MCAR)**: if the events that lead to any particular data-item being missing are independent both of observable variables and of unobservable parameters of interest, and occur entirely at random -- causes the dataset to be unbiased
 * **missing at random (MAR)**: missingness is not random, but where missingness can be fully accounted for by variables where there is complete information -- for example, knowing that some employee forgot to input certain observations on a certain day for a study on accident (reason has to be unrelated to the variable)